brkrishna/trading/README.md

 streamlit run streamlit_app.py
 ```

-Then access at `http://localhost:8501` and use the **"🔄 Refresh data from Yahoo"** checkbox to fetch fresh data.
+Then access at `http://localhost:8501` and use the **"🔄 Refresh NSE Data"** checkbox to fetch fresh data.

 Troubleshooting
 ---------------

 ### No data for some symbols
-- Yahoo Finance may not have data for certain tickers
+- NSE data may not be available for certain tickers
-- Symbols may be delisted or newly listed
+- Symbols may be delisted, suspended, or newly listed
-- Verify ticker name on [NSE India website](https://www.nseindia.com) or Yahoo Finance
+- Verify ticker name on [NSE India website](https://www.nseindia.com)
 - The scanner logs "No data for <SYMBOL>" for these cases

 ### Slow runs / Rate limits